saumitraaditya/edgevpnio.github.io/_pages/configfile.md

   },
 ```

+## TincanInterface module

+This module configures parameters relevant to the connection between EdgeVPN controller and TinCan module.
+These are not needed to be modified from defaults for the vast majority of use cases.

+* _MaxReadSize_ specifies the maximum buffer size for Tincan Messages

+* _SocketReadWaitTime_ specifies the socket read wait time for Tincan Messages

+* _RcvServiceAddress_ specifies the controller server IPv4 address

+* _SndServiceAddress_ specifies the Tincan server IPv4 address

+* _RcvServiceAddress6_ specifies the controller server IPv6 address

+* _SndServiceAddress6_ specifies the Tincan server IPv6 address

+* _CtrlRecvPort_ specifies the controller listening port

+* _CtrlSendPort_ specifies the Tincan listening port

 ## Signal module

-This model specifies how to connect to XMPP services to establish a signaling channel for creating tunnels
+This model specifies how to connect to XMPP services to establish a signaling channel for bootstrapping the creation of tunnels

-*TODO* x509 configuration options

 * _Enabled_ should be set to true

+* _CacheExpiry_ specifies the minimum duration (in seconds) that an entry remains in the NodeID -> JID mapping cache

 * _Overlays_ specifies each overlay to be configured.
 This needs to match overlays described in the CFx module (in the example below, "101000F")